PrathibhaSithu/Home-Energy-Management-System-Com-Web/README.md

 # Home Energy Management System Website 🌞🔋 ♨️🔥 💧 ⚡

-# Overview of the Project
-   ### Home Energy Management is becoming a most common problem for both our economy and environment.
-By Poor practices of managing, saving, or reusing, created a great deal of waste and global warming.
-Our goal is to make a business solution to manage home energy

 # Sub Objectives
 ### - Gas & Fire
 ### - Water Management